pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The 90-day transformation is structured around three monthly phases: Month 1 (Foundation Building), Month 2 (Scaling Operations), and Month 3 (Acceleration).
 Each month builds systematically on the previous, creating exponential growth through compounding systems, processes, and relationships.

 Success in the 90-day transformation requires three critical shifts: from doing to leading, from individual effort to systematic operation, and from reactive to proactive management.
-You're not just building a businessâ€”you're building a machine that runs without you.
+You're not just building a business—you're building a machine that runs without you.

 ## 38.1 Month 1: Foundation Building